seb-hall/UniversalUI-Old/universalUI.md

 - self-contained (no external dependancies)
 - cross-platform
 - M-V-C architecture
-- very fast implementation speed
+- very fast implementation

-the following code launches a window with the title "hello github!", and a red background:
+**Example:** the following code launches a window with the title "hello github!", and a red background:

 ~~~
   #include "uui.h"
-  using namespace uuui
+  using namespace uui;

   [...]